eProsima/Micro-XRCE-DDS-docs/docs/index.rst

 To test *Micro RTPS* in your computer, you can follow the :ref:`quickstart_label` instructions.
 This page shows how to create a simple publisher as a XRCE client that send topics into the DDS World.

-Additionally, there is an interactive example called :ref:`shapes_demo_label` that allow you to create XRCE objects and to send/receive topics by the instructions given by command line.
+Additionally, there is an interactive example called :ref:`shapes_demo_label` that allow you to create entities and to send/receive topics by the instructions given by command line.
 This example is useful to understand how XRCE protocol works along to the DDS World.